If you buy an item via this post, we may get a small affiliate fee. Details.

 - follow @amazon on Twitter – most attractive Kindle Daily Deals are shared from this official Amazon profile.

-It’s my favorite way to search for discounted Kindle titles.
+It’s my favorite way to search for Amazon Kindle books on sale.

-Opposite to Kindle Daily Deals, where you should check out the offer every day if you don’t want to miss any good book, the monthly offer is valid from the first to the last day of each month.
+Opposite to Kindle Daily Deals, where you should check out the offer every day, the monthly offer is valid from the first to the last day of each month.

-Therefore, you’ll just need to visit the Amazon store once a month to find the book worth buying.
+Therefore, you’ll just need to visit Amazon online store once a month to find the book worth buying.

-The number of featured books ranges from under 100 to over 1,000.
-November is usually the month with the biggest number of books.
+The number of featured books ranges between 100 and even 3,000, depending on several factors.
+November is usually the month with the highest number of books on sale.

-When there are 500 books or more, the section gets its own bestseller list.
-This is a very useful feature, as it lets find the best of the best in an instant.
+If more than 500 books are featured in monthly Kindle sale, the section gets its own bestseller list.
+This is a very handy feature as it helps find the best of the best in a moment.

 You’ll find the link to bestsellers in Monthly Kindle Deals $3.99 or Less home page.
-Just scroll down the page a bit to reveal the section “Best Sellers in Monthly Deals.”
+Just scroll down the page to reveal the section “Best Sellers in Monthly Deals.”

 The books in Monthly Kindle Deals $3.99 or Less are selected by Amazon editors.
-In this section, you can find the biggest number of Kindle bestsellers.
-It’s also where there is the biggest number of discounted books published outside the Amazon ecosystem.
-Only one-fourth of the books featured as monthly deals are Kindle Unlimited eligible – that means published inside Amazon.
+In this section, you can find the highest number of Kindle bestsellers.

 The monthly deals in the Amazon.com store are available for both US and international customers.